Crustless Pizza

 The sausage layer is what makes this work.
 When you brown it long enough (I give it a full 5-6 minutes over medium-high heat), those crumbled pieces get crispy on the outside and hold everything together like a crust would.
 I can lift slices right out of my 8-inch skillet once it cools for a few minutes.
 You can eat it with a fork, but picking it up is more satisfying.
 One reader, Tracy, told me she makes this weekly now and doesn’t even miss real crust.

 This is keto pizza at its most practical.
 Each slice comes in around 0.5 g net carbs if you skip the marinara and bell pepper.
 Even loaded up with sauce and veggies, you’re well under 5 g per serving.
 I’ve been making some version of this since I went keto in 2012, and it’s the one I keep coming back to when I want pizza without any fuss.
-The whole thing is a true one pot meal, so cleanup takes about two minutes.
+It’s also a true one-skillet, low carb dinner, so cleanup takes about two minutes.

 I watch the broiler the whole time because the cheese goes from perfectly bubbly to burned in about 30 seconds.
 Two to three minutes on high is all it takes.
 I’ve also made this in the air fryer at 400 degrees for about 5 minutes when my skillet fits.
 Let it sit for a couple minutes before cutting.
 The cheese firms up just enough to hold together.